 Double Baked Sweet Potatoes with Chicken

-The inside of the sweet potato was soft with a hint of spice from the adobo, filling because of the starches, and flavorful from the seasonings.
-It was truly nothing like I had tried before.
-If you like unique recipes and are willing to try new things, this Double Baked Sweet Potatoes with Chicken recipe is for you.
+The inside of the sweet potato is soft with a hint of spice from the adobo, filling from the starch, and packed with flavor from the seasonings.
+It was truly unlike anything I had tried before.
+If you enjoy unique recipes and are open to trying something new, this recipe is for you.

 These are considered “double baked” because the potatoes are baked once until tender, then filled, topped, and baked again until melted and golden.